 Of course, this is an oversimplification but the main idea is there.
-It’s also worth noting that Google Sniper is on its second version, dubbed version 2.0.
+It’s also worth noting that Google Sniper is on its third version, dubbed version 3.0.
 In the next section, we’ll go over the main differences between both.

 If you have been following the search engine marketing community at all over the past couple of years, you know that google has adopted a variety of algorithmic updates that change how websites are ranked.
 These have changed the landscape quite a bit and made it that some of the information shared in some older courses was outdated.

-These updates are a big reason why George Brown updates his course to Google Sniper 2.0.
-There are a series of additional sections that were added to the first course that explained how to make sniper style sites were still able to rank.
+These updates are a big reason why George Brown updated his course to Google Sniper 3.0.
+There are a series of additional sections that were added to the previous course that explained how to make sniper style sites that will still rank and make money.

 The new course therefore goes into more detail on things like the ideal keyword density to use in the articles and how to vary the anchor text of incoming backlinks.
-However, despite these updates, Google Sniper is still far behind other programs in terms of off page SEO (i.e. building backlinks).
+However, despite these updates, Google Sniper is a little behind other programs in terms of off page SEO (i.e. building backlinks).

 What is the strategy behind Google Sniper?

 A photo of George Brown, creator of Google Sniper

 As we mentioned earlier, the main strategy here is to put up small websites, rank them on the first page of the search engines and let them make commissions on autopilot.
 The entire system is sold on the idea of being dead simple to implement and that is only focuses on the most basic elements needed to make autopilot commissions on the internet.